liamvdvyver/yats/README.md

 * Open sessions in directories along multiple search paths
 * Open sessions in individually specified directories
 * Run a specified command in its own directory

-### Harpooniser (WIP)

-This is inspired by [harpoon](https://github.com/ThePrimeagen/harpoon) for neovim.
-The goal is to effectively group sessions when working on multiple related repos and allow quick navigation between them.

 ## Installation